3-manifolds/SnapPy/doc-source/installing.rst

 ======================================================

 Here are detailed instructions on how to get SnapPy working on a variety of platforms.
-The current version is 2.0.3 which was released on October 24, 2013.
+The current version is |release| which was released on |release_date|.

 Mac OS X
 ---------------